Table of Contents

-There are many different charting software services that you can use.
-In fact, one of our favorite free ones is ThinkorSwim.
-You need to sign up for an account with them but you could open a virtual account without having to fund it.
+There are many different charting software services to use.
+One of our favorite free ones is ThinkorSwim.
+Sign up for an account with them, but you can open a virtual account without having to fund it.

 ThinkorSwim charting is incredible.
-It’s a bit cumbersome to learn at first but it’s well worth the effort.
-Feel free to take our ThinkorSwim Course if you need help getting started.
+Learning at first is a bit cumbersome, but it’s well worth the effort.

 Stockcharts is another really good charting service to use.
-They have a both a paid and free version.
-The free version is a bit basic but can be sufficient if you’re doing swing trading or long term options trading.
-If you’re looking to do day trading then we highly recommend using TOS to chart.
+They have both a paid and free version.
+The free version is a bit basic but can be sufficient for swing trading or long-term options trading.
+We recommend using TOS to chart for day trading.

 How Do You Identify a Trend?

-How do you identify a trend?
-In an uptrend connect at least two to three higher highs and higher lows.
-In a downtrend look to connect at least two to three lower highs and two to three lower lows.
-The main point here is that you need to connect as many peaks and valleys as possible.
+First, connect at least two to three higher and lower highs in an uptrend.
+Connect at least two to three lower highs and two to three lower lows in a downtrend.
+The main point is that you need to connect as many peaks and valleys as possible.

 Add Indicators For Precision

-If you’re looking for how to invest in the stock market very important to learn other technical analysis indicators such as sma, ema, vwap, macd indicator, and level 2 and time and sales.
-Add your indicators to your tool bag so you can find more precise levels to enter a stock and get the best entry possible.
+Learning how to invest in the stock market is very important.
+Technical analysis indicators such as simple moving average (sma), Exponential moving average (ema), vwap, macd indicator, level 2, and time and sales can help you see the big picture.
+Add the indicators to your chart so it will be quicker to find more precise levels to enter a stock and get the best entry possible.

 Key Nuggets Of Wisdom

 The stock market takes time to learn how to draw support, and resistance levels are the key to your success.
 So we always drill this into our traders’ minds in our trade rooms.
 We want people to understand the big picture of support and resistance, be patient, and use their tools to find a good entry.